 Stram Center Experience and Treatment

-At the Stram Center, our practitioners are trained both by the International Lyme and Associated Diseases Society, (ILADS) the foremost scientific and research organization for Lyme disease diagnosis and treatment; and each individually by internationally reknowned physician on Lyme disease, Dr. Richard Horrowitz with whom we collaborate for the care of our patients.
+At the Stram Center, our practitioners are trained by the International Lyme and Associated Diseases Society, (ILADS) the foremost scientific and research organization for Lyme disease diagnosis and treatment.
+In addition, Dr. Stram has trained with Lyme experts in both the United States and Europe to develop his own unique protocols for treatment.

 Given our experience using the integrative model to treat our patients since 2003, we work first and foremost with the patient's story.
 This is also how we follow the progression of their disease and on to recovery.